htorodriguez/grainsize_measure/README.md

-# grainsize_measure
+# Count_Measure_Objects

-Package to measure number of occurences of a repeated object within an image and its average size
+Class to measure number of occurences of a repeated object within an image and its average size

 ## Project Overview